GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

   details](#step-2-configure-the-reporting-endpoints-header).

 - Make sure that your endpoint is CORS-configured.
-One common mistake is setting up an endpoint that doesn't support CORS preflight requests.
+One common mistake is setting up an endpoint that doesn't support CORS preflight requests

-- Check that your endpoint itself can handle incoming requests.
+- Check that your endpoint can handle incoming requests.
 To do so, instead of generating reports manually, you can emulate the browser by sending to your endpoint requests that look like what the browser would send.
 Run the following: